healthchecks/healthchecks/templates/docs/http_api.md

 * HTTP and HTTPS
 * HTTP 1.0, HTTP 1.1 and HTTP 2
 * IPv4 and IPv6
-* HEAD, GET and POST requests methods.
+* HEAD, GET, and POST requests methods.
 The HTTP POST requests can optionally include diagnostic information in the request body.
-If the request body looks like a UTF-8 string, SITE_NAME stores the request body (limited to first 10KB for each received ping).
+If the request body looks like a UTF-8 string, SITE_NAME stores the request body (limited to the first 10KB for each received ping).

-Successful responses will have the "200 OK" HTTP response status code and a short and simple string "OK" in the response body.
+Successful responses will have the "200 OK" HTTP response status code and a short "OK" string in the response body.

 ## Send a "success" Signal